wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

 See <a target="_blank" href="https://wilsonmar.github.io/cyber-security/">my webpage on cyber-security</a>

+## Secure Bash Script

+1. Install Bash, AWS CLI
+1. Obtain an account and setup AWS login from Terminal
+1. Create AWS KMS (Key Mangement Service) instance or use an existing one
+1. Add key
+1. Define IAM credentials
+1. Retrieve key within shell
+1. Format JSON response

+## AWS Security Certification

 The <strong>AWS Certified Security - Specialty</a> certification home page is at

    <ul><a target="_blank" href="https://aws.amazon.com/certification/certified-security-specialty/">https://aws.amazon.com/certification/certified-security-specialty</a>
    </ul>

-   The exam costs $300 USD (50% off if you clear another certification).
+   The exam costs $300 USD (50% off if you've clear another certification).

    Practice exam: 40 USD.

-   PROTIP: The exam is difficult becuase you need to correctly answer 75% of 65 multiple-choice questions in 3 hours without breaks (170 minutes).
+   PROTIP: The exam is difficult becuase you need to correctly answer at least 75% of 65 multiple-choice questions in 3 hours without breaks (170 minutes).
 Many of the questions are long paragraphs and have multiple answers.

-## Domain outline

 The below domain info is adapted from <a target="_blank" href="https://d1.awsstatic.com/training-and-certification/docs-security-spec/AWS-Certified-Security-Specialty_Exam-Guide.pdf">AWS's exam guide PDF</a>
 <a target="_blank" href="https://d1.awsstatic.com/training-and-certification/docs-security-spec/AWS-Certified-Security-Specialty_Exam-Guide_v1.6_FINAL.pdf">v1.6</a>